Jane Trask MBACP

 MY EXPERIENCE AND INTERESTS

 I have helped people with addictions, anxiety and stress, depression, relationship breakdown and bereavement, family or relationship difficulties, low self esteem, work related stress including bullying, major life changes and feeling unable to cope, and many other issues.
 I have a particular interest in historic sexual abuse and eating disorders.
 I have also used pets as therapy in the past with very rewarding results.
 I have no artistic talent, but I recently jointly ran a 15 week art in therapy course; this was a real eye opener for me, and I now enjoy using various simple creative techniques in my work, but only if it's something you'd be comfortable with doing too.
+I have recently completed a further qualification in counselling work with children and young people, which involves a very different way of working, but has helped me broaden my knowledge of therapeutic techniques which can be used across all ages.

 I pursued a career in counselling after witnessing the devastating effect of crime when I worked in Crown Courts across the south-east.
 From burglary to rape, there is almost always an innocent victim who is left damaged by the callous actions of others.
 I wanted to be able to help these people.
 I am dedicated to working in the voluntary sector: I currently work as a counsellor with a mental health charity and I have previously worked with a charity providing counselling for carers.